About meeting your artistic purpose. How I created Fluid Time III – Two Worlds and how to be your own self in photography

 Hancock Tower, Chicago – Architects SOM

-This is the 3rd part of my (en)Visionographic Chicago Story, shot during the Chicago Architectural workshop that I organized with Vision Explorers.
+This is the 3rd part of my (en)Visionographic Chicago Story, shot during my workshop in Chicago.
 This is one of the tallest (344 m), most impressive and fascinating buildings of the Windy City, and one of the best subjects to shot for my LE Tilt-Shift Blur series.

 My photography/art advice for the day:

 If you feel that you are right, then you are.

 What is The Guide to Vision? it is a set of 35 rules that I created, on how to discover your vision and personal style, inspired from more than 20 years experience I have in working with art, architecture and photography and also from the experience of many great artists of all times that were in the same spot before me.

 You are the source of everything you create, do never forget this!

 How to find your own style in photography

 So, don’t try to copy, don’t try to emulate, it will not be “You” and it will be obvious it is not you.
 Just have a look around you and you will see who is expressing his own self in his work and words and who is just following.

 There is nothing bad about being inspired, but do not stop there, you will lose yourself as an artist, you will miss your creative purpose.
 You may have just one chance to do this because life is short, it’s not just a cliché.
 Meeting your artistic purpose is also a question of recognizing the way you need to go and just following your path.